 How it works…

-By using the ChatGPT interface to enter prompts, you can generate context-aware responses and content that continue over the course of an entire conversation like a chatbot.
+By using the ChatGPT interface to enter prompts, you can generate context-aware responses and content that continues over the course of an entire conversation like a chatbot.
 The conversation-based approach allows for more natural interactions and the ability to ask follow-up questions or provide additional context.
 The responses can even include complex formatting such as code snippets or tables (more on tables later).

 There’s more…